Tor Lundvall

+Early life and education

+Lundvall graduated in 1987 from Saddle River Day School He has a B.A. in studio art with a minor in literature from the American University in Washington D.C.
+(1991).

 Art

-Lundvall has a B.A. in studio art with a minor in literature from the American University in Washington D.C.
-(1991).
 His oil paintings are quite vivid and luminous due to his use of vibrant colors and the strong tension created between light and shadow.
 Lundvall's imagery is mostly inspired by rural northeastern American landscapes which he inhabits with imaginative figures and isolated individuals.
 His canvases often depict serene environments with an underlying sense of menace.

 Tor first came into the public eye in the early 1990s through his art exhibitions in New York and after creating the CD artwork for various musicians, including several projects for Tony Wakeford's dark folk group Sol Invictus (band).

 Lundvall has also produced cover art for Gonzalo Rubalcaba's "Solo" CD (2006) and Miles Davis's "The Blue Note and Capitol Recordings" CD box-set reissue (1993), both released on Blue Note Records.
 His paintings have also been featured on the covers of the March 2007 and July 2008 issues of Asimov's Science Fiction Magazine.